Table of Contents

 How to choose the best health insurance company

-When deciding which health insurance company to choose, you should evaluate the policy costs, company features, customer reviews and provider network.
+When choosing a health insurance company, you should evaluate the policy costs, company features, customer reviews and provider network.

 Policy costs, details and company benefits

-The price of a health insurance policy can vary widely with each health insurer.
+The price of a health insurance policy can vary widely by insurer.
 This is typically because some providers offer additional benefits with their policies, such as online member portals or gym memberships.

-Additionally, some policies have a wider provider network.
-This means your health insurance would be accepted by more doctors and medical facilities.
-However, policies with a bigger network typically come with higher monthly premiums.
+Additionally, some policies have a wider provider network, which means your health insurance would be accepted by more doctors and medical facilities.
+However, policies with a bigger network or those that offer you the ability to see any doctor that you want will almost always come with higher monthly premiums.

-Finally, besides the monthly premium, you should carefully look over the deductibles and copays or coinsurance before choosing a policy.
-These values can vary greatly from policy to policy but also by insurer.
+Finally, besides the monthly premium, you should carefully review the deductibles and copays or coinsurance before choosing a policy.
+These values can vary greatly not only by policy but also by insurer.
 By selecting the plan with a deductible and coinsurance that fit your needs, you can save yourself money.

-When evaluating insurers, you should also consider what other customers think about the company.
+When evaluating insurers, you should also consider how other customers view the company.
 By collecting metrics like the NAIC Complaint Index and J.D.
-Power's customer satisfaction scores, you will better understand how that health insurance company values its policyholders.
+Power's customer satisfaction scores, you can better understand how that health insurance company values its policyholders.

-Additionally, you should check reviews about the claims process and the ease at which consumers can get their claims filled.
-Some companies tend to have cheaper health insurance but will lag significantly behind in terms of servicing their customers.
+Additionally, you should check reviews about the claims process and the ease in which consumers can get their claims filled.
+Some companies tend to have cheaper health insurance but will lag significantly in customer service.
 This is important to consider, as claims processing will be integral to your overall customer experience with the health insurance company.